heatherjfoley/Readlab/README.md

 ##MY MONTH
 In the past month I've:
-*1. evaluated our satellite telemetry tag data
+*evaluated our satellite telemetry tag data
-*2. conducted field work offshore of Jacksonville, FL *3. learning more about statistics in Pollock's NC State class
+*conducted field work offshore of Jacksonville, FL *learning more about statistics in Pollock's NC State class

 Tools I use:
 - ArcGIS